CyberSpokes/writeups/NUS GreyHats CTF Quals 2025/notsus/writeup.md

 0E 1F BA 0E 00 B4 09 CD 21 B8 01 4C CD 21 ***54*** 68

 The sequence 54 68 ... begins at offset 0x4E, which is decimal 78.
 Now the final thing we need is the encryption header, which is easy to find by looking at the article.
-From the CRC `0EC8CB26` we see that the most significant byte is 0E.
+From the CRC `0EC8CB26` we see that the last (high‐order) byte of the CRC is 0E.
 So this is what we're going to use!

 One final thing we must do is  put our string (This program...) inside a .bin file, which we do like so:
 ```